microbecode/evm-connector/README.md

 ### Defining function

-You can either choose a predefined function template, or define your own function with the option "Input manually".
+You can either add your own custom function, or use the predefined contract templates to add functions from standard contracts.

+### Function interaction

-If you choose to define your function manually, you have to at least define "function name" and "contract address".
-If you choose a predefined function template, you only need to enter the contract address and possible input values.
+If you choose to define a custom function, you have to at least define "function name" and "contract address".

-### Possible questions
+## Possible questions

 This tool is mostly meant for developers who know what they are doing.
 Anyway, here are answers to some of the most obvious questions: